RishankSoni/DCC/README.md

 ## Installation
 Create a database named 'bonds' in SQL.
-You are provided with sql dump import the dump into the mysql.
+You are provided with sql dump import the dump into the MySQL.

 Create a user in SQL using the command below.
 CREATE USER 'testing'@'%' IDENTIFIED BY 'password'; GRANT ALL PRIVILEGES ON .
 TO 'testing'@'%' WITH GRANT OPTION;

 Open terminal, and install flask and flask-mysqldb by following command. pip install Flask Flask-MySQLdb Open the main.py file, on the first line of code write your MYSQL password as string.
 Run the main.py file, website will be live on localhost.